charanbhc/agrowfarm/README.md

 - Interactive and responsive UI.
 - Has many graphical and visual innovative effects.
 - Have an aesthetically pleasing visual design .
-- Has  web pages including Home, About , Services, Contact, Fa topics and health related information etc.
+- Has  web pages including Home, About , Services, Contact, Oragic Products  and Agriculture related information etc.
 - User can know about health information through this website.
 - Included the feedback Survey form to increase the scope of improvement